Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Dynamic-Agnostic Discriminator Ensemble

 \subsection{Dynamics-Agnostic Discriminator Learning}

-Eq.~(\ref{eq_reward_shaping_sa}) implies that by introducing a transition function $T(s,a)$, a state-action reward $r(s,a)$ can be shaped by any potential function $\Phi(s)$.
-The shaping term will not affect the optimality of the expert policy in the environments with transition function $T$.
-However, the optimality in the environments with different transition functions will be influenced.
-The formation in Eq.~(\ref{eq_reward_shaping_sa}) makes the reward dynamics-dependent and impedes the reward from being deployed across dynamics.
+\eqref{eq_reward_shaping_sa} demonstrates that introducing a transition function $\mathcal{T}(s,a)$ allows a state-action reward $r(s,a)$ to be shaped by any potential function $\Phi(s)$.
+While this reward shaping preserves policy optimality in environments with trainsition dynamics $\mathcal{T}$, it can alter policy optimality in environments with different transition dynamics.
+Therefore, the reward shaping framework outlined in \eqref{eq_reward_shaping_sa} makes the reward coupled with the training dynamics, limiting its applicability across varied environment dynamics.

-In AIL, the discriminator is trained without any explicit dynamics information.
-Thus, the reward of Eq.~(\ref{eq_reward_shaping_sa}) can only be constructed internally and implicitly, i.e., the next state could be predicted in a latent space based on an internal learned transition mapping.
-In order to prevent the discriminator from learning a shaped reward either implicitly or explicitly, we alter the input of the discriminator from the state-action space to an embedding space $\mathcal{Z}$.
-The mutual information (MI) between $\mathcal{Z}$ and the next state is minimized, such that $\mathcal{Z}$ contains litter dynamics-related information.
-As a result, the discriminator cannot utilize much dynamics-related information for reward inference.
+In AIL, the discriminator is trained without explicit dynamics information.
+Consequently, the construction of \eqref{eq_reward_shaping_sa} must occur internally and implicitly; for instance, the next state $s'$ might be forecasted in a latent space through an internally derived transition model.
+To prevent the discriminator from learning a shaped reward, either implicitly or explicitly, we propose to modify its input domain from the state-action space to an embedding space $\mathcal{Z}$.
+By minimizing the mutual information (MI) between the embeddings and the next state, we ensure that predicting the next states through the embeddings is impossible.
+This prevents the discriminator from completing the reward shaping construction process, ensuring that the reward model remains dynamics-agnostic and transferable across different dynamics.